 The enormous sable antelope is ranked as critically endangered on the IUCN Red List of Threatened Species.

-According to reports, there were just 300 residents there in 2021, 100 of whom lived inside Cangandala National Park.
+According to reports, there were just 300 residents in 2021, 100 of whom lived inside Cangandala National Park.

 However, men tend to be darker, whereas women and children tend to have softer shades of chestnut.
 Sable horns can grow up to 154 centimeters in length.